Hotell/ng-cli-schematics/README.md

 ### Unit Testing

-`npm test` will run the unit tests, using Jasmine as a runner and test framework.
+`npm test` will run the unit tests, using [Jest](https://facebook.github.io/jest/) as a runner and test framework.

 ### Publishing